 Grant Me Hope

 We are a marketing initiative to find older foster children adoptive homes before they term out of the system.
-We are a collaboration of businesses, MARE (Michigan Adoption Resource Exchange), Michigan Department of Human Services, Pathways MI and Fusion Graphic Consultants.
+We are a collaboration of businesses, MARE (Michigan Adoption Resource Exchange), Michigan Department of Human Services, and Fusion Graphic Consultants.